openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 35 | ML-KEM-768+X25519                | MUST        | {{ecc-mlkem}}
 36 | ML-KEM-1024+X448                 | SHOULD      | {{ecc-mlkem}}

+The specified algorithm IDs offer two security levels for each scheme, for a tradeoff between security and performance.
+SLH-DSA is further offered in a "fast" and a "small" variant to allow for further tradeoffs.
+For SLH-DSA-SHAKE-256, only the "small" variant is offered to contain signature size.
+See also {{performance-considerations}} for further considerations about parameter choices.

 # Algorithm Combinations

 ## Composite KEMs {#composite-kem}